tsoliangwu0130/my-macos/shell/zsh/zsh-oh-my-zsh-iterm2-powerline.md

 $ git clone git://github.com/robbyrussell/oh-my-zsh.git ~/.oh-my-zsh
 ```

-Copy Oh-My-Zsh's `zshrc-template` as `.zshrc`.
+Copy Oh-My-Zsh's `zshrc.zshrc-template` as `.zshrc`.
 If you have your own `.zshrc` file, feel free to use your's:

 ```
 $ cp ~/.oh-my-zsh/templates/zshrc.zsh-template ~/.zshrc